Cancer Advocacy and Education Services

 For these reasons, we strive to educate doctors, cancer patients, and communities about precision oncology.
 The faster it becomes adopted into standard cancer care, the more lives will be saved.

 Please read more about how we educate others about this lifesaving approach to cancer treatment:

 In order for precision oncology to become integrated into standard cancer care, we need to educate as many people as possible on its life-saving capabilities.
 We also need cancer patients to start demanding access to genetic testing and targeted therapies – diagnostics and treatments that can save their lives – with fewer and less severe side effects than standard treatment.
 You can be a part of this change, today.

 To access these services, email or call us now to find out more about how advocacy and education can help you.
-Or call to get a free consultation with Director of Scientific Research, Alex Rolland, and discover how we can help you access the best tests and treatments for your form of cancer.
+Register for a Precision Second Opinion, and discover how we can help you access the best tests and treatments for your form of cancer.